Iammuratc/satellitepy/docs/training_mtl_bbavector.md

 * `--out-folder`: Output folder.
 The prediction results (.json) for the validation images will be stored in this folder.
 * `--tasks`: Task list.
 The model will be trained for <tasks> jointly.
 For example, segmentation from DOTA/iSaid and fine-grained classification from Fair1M can be jointly trained within the MTL-BBAVector model.

 There are many more arguments such as `batch-size` and `init-lr`.
-You can find all arguments in [the script](tools/train/bbavector.py) or you can run the help command in a terminal:
+You can find all arguments in [the script](tools/train/bbavector.py) with their explanations, or you can run the help command in a terminal:

 ```
 python3 tools/train/bbavector.py --help